razoumov/publish/02-task-parallelism.md

 $ cat solution.out
 ~~~
 ~~~
-this is main task launching a new task this is main task after launching new task ...
-I will wait until x is full this is new task working: 1 this is new task working: 2 this is new task working: 3 this is new task working: 4 this is new task working: 5 this is new task working: 6 this is new task working: 7 this is new task working: 8 this is new task working: 9 this is new task working: 10
+this is main thread launching a new thread this is main thread after launching new thread ...
+I will wait until x is full this is new thread working: 1 this is new thread working: 2 this is new thread working: 3 this is new thread working: 4 this is new thread working: 5 this is new thread working: 6 this is new thread working: 7 this is new thread working: 8 this is new thread working: 9 this is new thread working: 10
-New task finished
+New thread finished
 and now it is done
 ~~~